arb/celebrate/README.md

 5. `req.signedCookies` (_assuming `cookie-parser` is being used_)
 6. `req.body` (_assuming `body-parser` is being used_)

-If any of the configured validation rules fail, the entire request will be considered invalid and the rest of the validation will be short-circuited and the validation error will be passed into `next`.

 ### Mutation Warning

-If you use any of joi's updating validation APIs (`default`, `rename`, etc.) `celebrate` will override the source value with the changes applied by joi.
+If you use any of joi's updating validation APIs (`default`, `rename`, etc.) `celebrate` will override the source value with the changes applied by joi (assuming the request is valid).

 For example, if you validate `req.query` and have a `default` value in your joi schema, if the incoming `req.query` is missing a value for default, during validation `celebrate` will overrite the original `req.query` with the result of `joi.validate`.
 This is done so that once `req` has been validated, you can be sure all the inputs are valid and ready to consume in your handler functions and you don't need to re-write all your handlers to look for the query values in `res.locals.*`.